 Words of Advice:

-I want to send a special Thank You out to BMW for being brave enough to share her personal story, struggle, and strength with us today.
+I want to send a special Thank You out to N.for being brave enough to share her personal story, struggle, and victories with us today.
 And all of us wish you the best of luck with your upcoming surgery!
 Please keep us posted on the results and your recovery.

-And if YOU would like to share your story, please submit it to me.
+And if YOU would like to share your story, you can do so.
 The best part about this disease is the strong network of love and support from our fellow EndoSisters, and our friends and family, too.